imixs/imixs-cloud/doc/INGRESS.md

 Let’s Encrypt provides rate limits to register domains.
 If you register more than 50 domains per week - which can happen during testing - your server will be blocked for one week.
 Find details about the rate limits [here](https://letsencrypt.org/docs/rate-limits/)

+Optional you can install a durable persistence volume to store the acme.json file.
+You need to create a longorn data volume and uncomment the volumeMounts in the 002-deployment.yaml.
+Than you can apply the optional 004-persistencevolume.yaml file.
+Find details [here](../management/traefik/README.md).

 #### The Middleware Configuration